Nagarahole National Park – Wildlife Safari

-Wildlife: Nagarahole is a must-visit national park for wildlife enthusiasts and photographers as the forest safari offers a very high probability of being able to spot bengal tigers and asiatic elephants in their natural habitat.
-Nagarahole National Park is also home to a large number of Wild Dogs, Leopards and Bears.
-Commonly spotted herbivores animals are Wild Gaurs, Wild Boar, Sambar Deer, Antelope, Spotted Deers as well as several species of birds.
-Nagarahole National Park also has rich collection of Teak Trees and Rosewood
+Wildlife: Being an important Tiger Reserve in Karnataka, Nagarahole is a must-visit national park for wildlife enthusiasts and photographers as the forest safari offers a very high probability of being able to spot Bengal Tigers and Asiatic Elephants in their natural habitat.
+Nagąrahole National Park is also home to a large number of Wild Dogs, Leopards, and Bears.
+Commonly spotted herbivore animals are Wild Gaurs, Wild Boar, Sambar Deer, Antelope, Spotted Deers as well as several species of birds.
+Nagarahole National Park also has a rich collection of Teak Trees and Rosewood.

-Nagarahole Forest Safari: Forest Safari is conducted by the Forest Department twice daily, at 6 AM to 8 AM and 3 PM to 5 PM.
+Nagarahole Forest Safari: Wildlife Safari is conducted by the Forest Department twice daily, from 6 AM to 8 AM and 3 PM to 5 PM from 2 different locations – Nanchhi Gate (Kutta) and Veeranahosalli Gate.
 Slots are often limited and advance booking is recommended.
-Visit this page for tariff and contact information.
+For more information on Nagarahole Forest Safari visit the official page at Junglelodges.com for tariff and contact information.

 Best Season To Visit

 ovember To February are cooler months and hence ideal weather to visit the water holes in the dry summer season, so chances of sightings increase.

 INR 50 per person for Indians, INR 1500 per person for foreign tourists

 The best place for accommodation is the Jungle Lodges & Resorts Kabini River Lodge

 Mysore Domestic Airport ( MYQ ) is the nearest airport ( 94 Km )

 Mysore Railway Station is the nearest railway station ( 89 Km )